Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-Another important point:
+- Another important point:

-If an `async` child fails, its exception can still cancel the parent in
+- If an `async` child fails, its exception can still cancel the parent in a
-a normal `coroutineScope`, even if nobody calls `await()`.
+  normal `coroutineScope`, even if nobody calls `await()`.

 ---

 ## Are two `async` calls parallel or sequential?

-This is parallel/concurrent:
+- These two `async` blocks start before either result is awaited, so their
+  work can overlap:

 ```kotlin
 coroutineScope {